ElektraInitiative/libelektra/doc/paper/paper.md

 Furthermore, a simple configuration specification language can be used to describe the data and its access to it.

 Because of its generic nature, we cannot give an exhaustive list of what can be done with Elektra.
-The obvious cases, how developers and administrators should use Elektra to avoid configuration integration issues mentioned earlier, are described in Elektra's documentation.
+The obvious cases, how developers and administrators should use Elektra to avoid configuration integration issues mentioned earlier, are described in Elektra’s documentation.
 But it is ongoing research to find further use cases where these abstractions are useful.
 In this paper, we will give three concrete examples where Elektra has value to the research community.